Neighbourhoods in Brussels: La Cambre–Étoile

 Located in the southern part of Ixelles, this district was built around the former La Cambre Abbey.
 The neighbourhood used to be an independent municipality in the 18th century.
 It is now home to the École nationale supérieure des arts visuels de La Cambre (ENSAV), also simply known as La Cambre, one of the leading visual arts and design schools in Belgium, as well as the abbey's gardens.
-A short walk from the abbey is the Place de l'Étoile/Sterrenplein, one of the most important intersections in Brussels, known for the remarkable Art Deco and modernist apartment buildings that line it.
+A short walk from the abbey is the Place de l'Étoile/Sterrenplein, one of the most important intersections in Brussels, known for the Art Deco and modernist apartment buildings that line it.